kristian-lange/net-glimpse/README.md

 # EtherVisuWeb

-Streaming of data from local network interfaces via WebSockets.
+Streaming of data from your local network interfaces via WebSockets.
 The WebSockets can be consumed by e.g. a browser.
+It is possible to stream _different_ network interfaces in parallel.
+It is also possible to stream the _same_ network interface to multiple destinations.

 ![Schema](docs/schema.png)